-At least 24 dead after ferry carrying 139 capsizes in central Indonesia
+At least 24 dead after ferry carrying 139 sinks in central Indonesia

 Related topics

-At least 24 people were killed and 74 others survived after a passenger ferry with 139 people on board capsized Tuesday afternoon in central Indonesia, government officials said.
+At least 24 people were killed and 74 others survived after a passenger ferry with 139 people on board went down Tuesday afternoon in central Indonesia, government officials said.

 The KM Lestari Maju was about to sink off the southern coast of Sulawesi island amid bad weather when its captain purposefully grounded it in a shallow area to save the lives of those on board, Director General of Sea Transportation Agus Purnomo told reporters.